 - file a CRSC application with your Branch of Service

 Disabilities that may be considered combat related include injuries incurred as a direct result of:

 In addition to monthly CRSC payments, you may be eligible for a retroactive payment.
 DFAS will audit your account to determine whether or not you are due retroactive payment.
 An audit of your account requires researching pay information from both DFAS and VA.

 If you are due any money from DFAS, you will receive it within 30-60 days of receipt of your first CRSC monthly payment.
 If DFAS finds that you are also due a retroactive payment from the VA, we will forward an audit to the VA.
 They are responsible for paying any money they may owe you.

-Your retroactive payment date may go back as far as June 1, 2003, but can be limited based on:
+Your retroactive payment date may go back as far as six years from the date the VA awarded compensation for your disability.
+It can also be limited based on: